The Most Gorgeous Waterfall in Every State

 Alabama: Caney Creek Falls

 Located in Bankhead National Forest in northern Alabama, this waterfall gently cascades down into a picture-perfect swimming hole.
 The trail to reach it is a fairly easy 1.5-mile hike, but the passage down into the mossy canyon can be slippery, so hikers will need to use caution.
 The waterfall is beautiful year-round, but particularly during high water periods, when a second fall appears to the right of the main flow, adding to the spot’s beauty.
-Here’s more that you need to know about the world’s most incredible waterfalls.
+Though you might imagine Caney Creek falls to be a standard example of a gushing, natural waterfall, these facts about the world’s most incredible waterfalls will explain why every fall is different.

 Alaska: Nugget Falls

 Juneau’s iconic waterfall cascades down the mountainside next to Mendenhall Glacier.
 Watching the rushing water merge into iceberg-filled Mendenhall Lake is a once-in-a-lifetime sight.
-(Check out more breathtaking waterfall pictures and coastal views.)
 Along the easy gravel trail from the visitor’s center, keep an eye out for wildlife including bears, mountain goats, beavers, and bald eagles.
 At the end of the trail, you can walk right up to the fall’s base and feel the mist on your face.
+Although this picture of Nugget Falls may seem unparalleled, each one of these breathtaking waterfall pictures and coastal views is even more spectacular than the last.

 Arizona: Havasu Falls